Vespasian: The emperor who saved Rome

 By this time, Titus returned to Judaea to update his father with the changing political landscape in Rome.

-After hearing the news, Vespasian decided to march on Rome himself and take power.
+After hearing the news, Vespasian decided to take charge of Rome himself.

-Leaving Titus in charge of finalising the Judaean campaign, Vespasian ordered part of the army back to Italy, which arrived in Rome in AD 69.
+Leaving Titus in charge of finalising the Judaean campaign, Vespasian ordered part of the army back to Italy, while he travelled to Egypt to secure the all-important grain supply for Rome.

-Vespasian's troops dragged Vitellius from the imperial palace, executed him, and threw his body into the Tiber River.
+Once Vespasian's victorious forces reached Rome itself, the troops dragged Vitellius from the imperial palace, executed him, and threw his body into the Tiber River.

-Therefore, in December of AD 69, Vespasian became emperor, establishing the Flavian dynasty.
+Therefore, in December of AD 69, Vespasian became emperor, which established the new Flavian dynasty of emperors.

 Vespasian's first task as emperor was to stabilise the empire after the turmoil of Nero's reign and the Year of the Four Emperors.